Leibniz bialgebras, classical Yang-Baxter equations and dynamical systems: Examples

-where in the above relations $t$ stands for transpose of a matrix.
-On the other hand, the right and left Leibniz identities $(\ref{RLI})$ and $(\ref{LLI})$ for Leibniz algebra ${\cal{G}}$ can be rewritten in terms of structure constants as follows:
+where in the above relations $t$ stands for the transpose of a matrix.
+On the other hand, the right and left Leibniz identities \eqref{RLI} and \eqref{LLI} for the Leibniz algebra $\mathfrak{g}$ can be rewritten in terms of the structure constants as follows:

-And in the similar way we have the following relations for the dual Leibniz algebra ${\cal{G}}^{\ast}$:
+And, similarly, we can write the following relations for the dual Leibniz algebra $\mathfrak{g}^{\ast}$: